Are you tired of not finding the right job career path for your personality type?

 There’s one thing that holds true in life: “You can do anything you want”, you can learn a new skill, you can explore the ones you have already, or you can do both at the same time!
 Life’s about being put in more uncomfortable situations than the comfortable ones, that’s an important life lesson to keep locked and sealed in your mind.

 Has the article helped you narrow down, or at least focus in on something you would like to explore more of?
 I get that after this you shouldn’t know exactly what you want to do, so take some time and think about it.
 As an introvert, we like to over analyze our options, but sometimes its better to act more.

 If you wanted to ask me, I didn’t know a SINGLE thing about blogging and affiliate marketing, the internet was the last thing on my mind, seriously!
 Before I started doing what I am now, I was a business major, and hard working young 20 year old doing things I couldn’t get paid more for, and lost my job for factors out of my control, and most noticeably my mind was more inclined to mathematics.

 So Where Did Blogging Come From?:

 I’m laughing right there with you, honestly.
-It all came down to a couple factors:
+It all came down to these factors:

 - Wanting a better life